SafinWasi/gluu-aws-integration/wiki.md

 Steps 1 and 2 can be automated by `scim-client`.
 The manual preparation is needed for step 0.

 ### Generating keys
 You will need Java 11 (and keytool) along with OpenSSL installed on your machine.
-Run the following command to generate a private key; enter a passcode when prompted and remember it.
+Run the following command in a new directory to generate a private key; enter a passcode when prompted and remember it.
 ```
 openssl genrsa -des3 -out private-key.pem 2048
 ```